Forest railway: History

 Before the railway was invented, logs were transported in large numbers from the forest down rivers either freely or on wooden rafts.
 This was not without its problems and wood was often damaged in transit, lost in floods or stranded in shallow water.
 Suitable rivers were often unavailable in mountainous terrain.

 Simple wagonways, using horses and wooden rails, were used from the 18th century.
 However the invention of the steam locomotive and steel rails soon led to these being employed for forestry.
 However the difficult terrain within forests meant that narrow-gauge railways, which took up less space, were lighter and easier to build and enabled tight curves to be laid, were preferred.
 These were the so-called forest railways.
-In particularly large areas of forest or forests of unusually large trees, such as in the northwestern USA, extensive forest railways were even built using standard gauge exclusively for forestry tasks.
+In particularly large areas of forest or forests of unusually large trees, such as in the northwestern US, extensive forest railways were even built using standard gauge exclusively for forestry tasks.
 Special geared locomotives such as the Shay and Climax locomotive were developed for high tractive effort on rough track.
 Some forest railways became common carriers when cleared forest land was converted to agricultural or recreational use.